 2010 - Mother Teresa Birth Centenary | Commemorative Coin

-The 4th commemorative coin for the year 2010 was released on occasion of the Birth Centenary of Mother Teresa.
+The 4th commemorative coin of 2010 was released to mark the Birth Centenary of Mother Teresa.

 Release Function: